Free diagnostic, written price before any work — text Clint at (210) 600-5091

 Short-cycling (on/off every few minutes)

-Could be a $200 thermostat or a $35 capacitor.
-Could also be an oversized or failing compressor.
-Get a diagnostic before assuming the worst.
+Could be a thermostat or a capacitor — small repair.
+Could also be an oversized or failing compressor — replacement conversation.
+Get a real diagnostic before assuming the worst.

 9